Citi is an advertising partner.

 The Citi Simplicity® Card can be an excellent tool for consumers who wish to get their credit card debt under control.
-This card comes with a 21 month 0% APR period on balance transfers and 12 months on purchases–which is among some of the better offers we've seen.
-After the intro period, the APR will be 16.24% - 26.24% Variable, based on your creditworthiness.
+This card comes with an intro APR of 0% for 18 months on Balance Transfers – which is among some of the better offers we've seen–then a 14.74% - 24.74% (Variable) APR applies, based on your creditworthiness.

 Review: The Citi Simplicity® Card Is A Great Option For Lowering Your Interest Payments

 The Citi Simplicity® Card is a great option if you have a balance on an existing card and are seeking to pay it down quicker, and avoid interest.
-The 0% intro APR period on purchases and balance transfers gives you ample opportunity to put a dent in your debt.
-According reports from the Federal Reserve, the average credit card APR for accounts that are assessed interest hovers at around 15%.
+The 0% for 18 months on Purchases and 0% for 18 months on Balance Transfers gives you ample opportunity to put a dent in your debt.
+According to reports from the Federal Reserve, the average credit card APR for accounts that are assessed interest hovers at around 15%.
 If you have $10,000 in credit card debt and are making $550 monthly payments on an average card, moving the debt over to the Citi Simplicity® Card can save you as much as $1,255.
 On top of this, transferring the balance over will also cause you to be rid of the debt sooner than had you stuck with the 15% card.

 There are never any late fees nor penalty APR on the Citi Simplicity® Card.
 Most other cards charge as much as $35 dollars for late payments and can raise your APR as high as 29.99%.
 Keep in mind that other consequences for missing payments can still apply, such as damage to your credit score.
 We implore consumers to only treat this benefit as a safety net, in case they ever happen to forget a bill.

 The one area where this card underperforms is in its lack of rewards.
 If you consistently maintain no monthly balance and pay on-time, the Citi Simplicity® Card really doesn't offer much value.
 Under these circumstances, Citi and other card companies have a wide array of rewards credit cards that will earn you points, miles or cash back on all your purchases.
-If you're willing to settle for slightly worse terms, you can also opt for a balance transfer/reward card hybrid, such as the Barclays CashForward™ World Mastercard® or the Chase Freedom®.
+If you're willing to settle for slightly worse terms, you can also opt for a balance transfer/reward card hybrid, such as the Chase Freedom Flex℠.

 Citi Simplicity® Card Benefits & Features

-The main benefit of the Citi Simplicity® Card is the fact that it provides users with 0% intro APR for 21 months on balance transfers.
-With each transfer to the card, you will have to pay a fee of $5 or 5% of the transfer amount, whichever is greater - this is a standard rate, and is found on most credit cards of this type.
-After this promotional period ends, your APR will shift to somewhere between 16.24% - 26.24% Variable.
+The main benefit of the Citi Simplicity® Card is the fact that it provides users with a good balance transfer period -0% for 18 months on Balance Transfers.
+With each transfer to the card, you will have to pay a Balance transfer fee – either $5 or 3% of the amount of each transfer, whichever is greater.
+This is a standard rate, and is found on most credit cards of this type.
+After this promotional period ends, your APR will shift to somewhere between a 14.74% - 24.74% (Variable) APR.